-The Mercyhurst University Police Department is primarily responsible for preparing the Annual Security and Fire Safety Report.
-This responsibility is specifically designated to the Chief of Police or designee.
-The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the University community obtained from the following sources: the Mercyhurst University Police Department (MUPD), the City of Erie Police Department (EPD), the North East Police Department (NEPD), the Pennsylvania State Police (PSP), the Erie County Sheriff's Office, the Erie County District Attorney's Office (DA), law enforcement agencies with jurisdiction for international and domestic non-campus property locations, and non-police or public safety personnel who have been designated as Campus Security Authorities or CSAs.
-The Residence Life / Student Conduct Office and Human Resources Department are key offices from which drug, liquor, and weapon offense referral data is obtained.
+MUPD is primarily responsible for preparing the Annual Security and Fire Safety Report.
+This responsibility is specifically designated to the Title IX Coordinator.
+The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the University community obtained from the following sources: the Mercyhurst University Police Department (MUPD), the City of Erie Police Department (EPD), the North East Police Department (NEPD), the Pennsylvania State Police (PSP), the Erie County Sheriff's Office, the Erie County District Attorney's Office (DA), law enforcement agencies with jurisdiction for international and domestic non-campus property locations, and non-police or MUPD personnel who have been designated as Campus Security Authorities or CSAs.
+The Residence Life and Student Conduct Office and Human Resources Department are key offices from which drug, liquor, and weapon offense referral data is obtained.

-Final report preparation is coordinated by the Chief of Police with Human Resources, Residence Life, Student Conduct, Protective Services, the Title IX Coordinator, and the Institutional Analysis Office of the University.
+Final report preparation is coordinated by the Chief of Police-Title IX Coordinator with Human Resources, Residence Life and Student Conduct, Protective Services, the Title IX Coordinator MUPD, and the Institutional Analysis Office of the University.

 A written request for statistical information is made at least on an annual basis to all Campus Security Authorities or CSAs (as defined by federal law).
-CSAs are also informed in writing and/or through training to report crimes to MUPD in a timely manner so those crimes can be evaluated for timely warning purposes.
+CSAs are also informed in writing and/or through training to report crimes to MUPD or the Title IX Coordinator and Compliance Officer in a timely manner so those crimes can be evaluated for timely warning purposes.
 A Campus Security Authority or CSA is a Clery-specific term that encompasses four groups of individuals and organizations associated with an institution: